YasmineBB/curated/lighthouse.md

 # Google Lighthouse Testing

 As part of the testing of the site, all pages were run through Google Lighthouse.
+Overall, the Accessibility and SEO scored were high, but there were some issues with performance scores.

 ## Issues and Fixes